 Creativity lies at the heart of any great entertainment venture.
 We sometimes get so bogged down in the technical and business details of bringing our attractions to life that it is easy to lose track of that spark of story and imagination that truly engages haunted attraction guests.
 Listen in, follow along or join in with these Creative sessions and let our innovative speakers help your dark dreams flourish.
 Times, topics and speakers are subject to change.

-Note: Attendance to the HAuNTcon Tradeshow Floor is required to take these classes.
+Note: Registration to HAuNTcon is required to take these classes.

 CLICK HERE to register.